Best Electrician Schools in Georgia

 If you want to become an electrician in Georgia, the best first step is to choose a state-approved school or training program.
 Good training matters.
 It gives you the knowledge, hands-on skills, and safety mindset you’ll need on the job.
 It also helps you meet the requirements for Georgia electrical licensing.

-Georgia Electrician Licensing Basics
+Georgia Electrician licensing basics

 In Georgia, electricians are licensed by the Georgia State Construction Industry Licensing Board.
 If you plan to work as an independent contractor or run your own business, you must hold a license.
 Apprentices and helpers can work under the supervision of a licensed electrician.